Columbus Blue Jackets: Move into the Eastern Conference

 The 2014–15 season was most notable for the number of injuries the Jackets incurred.
 The Jackets lead the league in man-games lost with 502.
 At one point, the injured reserve list consisted of 15 players, including stars Sergei Bobrovsky, Brandon Dubinsky, Jack Johnson, and Ryan Murray.
 When the team's injured players began to return in late February, they were able to accumulate wins the way they had the previous two seasons and in the process, set a franchise record earning nine consecutive wins.
 However, the Blue Jackets still finished fifth in the Metropolitan Division and missed the playoffs by nine points despite a 42–35–5 record.
 On May 20, 2015, Nick Foligno was named the sixth captain in team history.
 The position had been vacant since Rick Nash was traded to the New York Rangers in July 2012.
-On June 30, 2015, the Jackets traded centers Marko Dano and Artem Anisimov, along with wingers Jeremy Morin and Corey Tropp, to the Chicago Blackhawks in exchange for Brandon Saad.
+On June 30, 2015, the Jackets traded centers Marko Daňo and Artem Anisimov, along with wingers Jeremy Morin and Corey Tropp, to the Chicago Blackhawks in exchange for Brandon Saad.
 This move was the subject of much controversy in Chicago since Blackhawks general manager Stan Bowman had publicly said that Saad was going to be a part of the organization for many years to come.
 The Jackets also acquired Michael Paliotta and Alex Broadhurst in the trade.
 The Jackets signed center Gregory Campbell from the Boston Bruins a few days later.